mikecrowe/clang-tidy-fmt/README.md

 # clang-tidy fmt checks

-This "fork" of [llvm-project][1] adds a proof-of-concept clang-tidy checker that converts occurrences of printf and fprintf to fmt::print and modifies the format string appropriately.
+This "fork" of [llvm-project][1] adds a proof-of-concept clang-tidy checker that converts occurrences of printf and fprintf to fmt::print (as provided by the [{fmt}][2] library) and modifies the format string appropriately.
 In other words, it turns:

 ```C++
 fprintf(stderr, "The %s is %3d\n", answer, value);